Enhancing entrepreneurial & life skills through our brands

 Of the people who buy our products are women

 Our brands play a huge part in delivering our overall business commitment to making sustainable living commonplace.
-Given that over 70% of our consumers are women, we need our brands to engage with them in meaningful ways.
+And given that over 70% of our consumers are women, we see a great opportunity to harness our brands to help achieve one of the strongest themes of our Unilever Sustainable Living Plan - empowering women by challenging gender norms and enabling everyone to unlock their full potential.

 Many of our brands are empowering and enabling women every day.
-Our Beauty & Personal Care brands have developed sustainable living purposes that help women and girls unlock their potential by building confidence and enabling access to skills and training.
-And some brands in our Home Care Division are aiming to help to recognise, reduce and redistribute the burden of household chores and unlock women’s time.
+Our Beauty and Personal Care brands have developed sustainable living purposes around building confidence and enabling access to skills and training.
+And brands in our Home Care Division are tackling inequality by helping to recognise the fact that unpaid domestic work is disproportionately done by women − and that helping reduce and redistribute the burden of household chores can unlock women’s time.

-We do not want our brands to perpetuate unhelpful stereotypes about women – or men.
+And, crucially, we do not want our brands to perpetuate unhelpful stereotypes about women – or men.
 Our #Unstereotype initiative is challenging us, and our marketing agencies, to portray women positively and progressively and avoid gender stereotypes.
-Our expansion of #Unstereotype in 2017 – and our work in mobilising other businesses in this area – is described in Challenging harmful gender norms.
+Our expansion of #Unstereotype – and our work in mobilising other businesses in this area – is described in Challenging harmful gender norms.

 Dove's mission to increase confidence